 IDM will implement the project on behalf of Umgeni Water.
-The preliminary design is complete.
-The anticipated completion date for the detailed design is towards the end of 2021.
-This phase of the uMshwathi RBWSS project is expected to cost R 200 million.
+The detail design is complete and the project is being prepared for tender with completion by 2025.
+This phase of the uMshwathi RBWSS project is expected to cost R220 million.